Content on this page was generated by AI and has not been manually reviewed.

 What about Windows 11/10 settings—do I need to change anything?

 If you want traffic to flow through the VPN for everything, use the Windows VPN client.
 For Edge-specific protection, you can rely on the Edge extension and then test for leaks.
-Edge vpn update
+Setup l2tp vpn edgerouter 2026

 How can I check if my Edge traffic is actually protected?